 Community-Engaged Performance Tours

-The Cornell Wind Symphony leverages music toward cultural exchange, global awareness, and reciprocal community partnerships through community-engaged performance tours.
+The Cornell Wind Symphony leverages music toward cultural exchange, global awareness, and reciprocal community partnerships.

 buteau.jpg